 Future plans are to incorporate the weather forecast for the day into the equation to further control whether there is a need for a morning boost of gas hot water heating.

-For the heating needs of the house, Paul have has been divided it into a number of zones based on their usage and functionality.
+For the Smart Home Heating needs of the house, Paul have has been divided it into a number of zones based on their usage and functionality.

 Within these zones, the majority of radiators are fitted with Z-Wave Radiator Thermostats and controlled by the Vera.

 Paul has also used the Vera to program a number of scenes using timed events along with motion and temperature sensors to control the heating in the zones.

 Since heat rises in a home, one of the first places Paul attacked was the attic.
 He installed an Aeotec Multisensor to provide light & temperature level along with motion sensing so he could balance the heating in comparison to the rest of the house.

 Using the readings from the Aeotec Multisensor, Paul programmed the Vera to send signals to the radiator thermostat on his attic radiator to adjust the temperature to a lower level.